demisto/content/Packs/BeyondTrust_Password_Safe/README.md

 7. Provide the required details of the target Cortex XSIAM Broker VM syslog server:
    - *`Available Output Pipelines`* - Select the requested transmission protocol for forwarding the syslog messages: *TCP*, *TCP-SSL*, or *UDP*.
    - *`Host Name`* - Enter the IP address or hostname of the target Cortex XSIAM Broker VM syslog server.
-   - *`Port`* - enter the port number that the target Broker VM Syslog service is listening on for receiving syslog message from BeyondTrust Password Safe.
+   - *`Port`* - enter the port number that the target Broker VM Syslog service is listening on for receiving syslog messages from BeyondTrust Password Safe.
 8. Select one of the following output formats: *Comma Delimited* or *Tab Delimited*.
 Other formats are currently unsupported.
 9. Select an optional syslog *Facility* from the list.
 10. Select **Format Specification**.